BlakeWilliams/microrm/README.md

     // Created and Updated at timestamps are automatically updated UpdatedAt time.Time `db:"updated_at"`
     CreatedAt time.Time `db:"created_at"`
 }

+// By default, table names are pluralized struct names (i.e. "users" for User),
+// but you can override this by implementing the TableName method. func (u *User) TableName() string {
+    return "my_users"
+}

 // Select a single record